House of Orléans: Inheritances

-Upon the death of the Duc d'Orléans's father-in-law in 1793 (the hugely wealthy duc de Penthièvre), the House of Orléans became the richest in France, however not for a long time.
+Upon the death of the Duke of Orléans's father-in-law in 1793 (the hugely wealthy Duke of Penthièvre), the House of Orléans became the richest in France, however not for a long time.
 During the French Revolution the surviving members of the House of Orléans sought refuge in exile and their properties were confiscated and mostly resold to new owners.
 After the Bourbon Restoration of 1815 some of the properties were restituted to the Orléans branch of the Bourbons.

 During the July Monarchy, the now reigning royal family acquired the: